Newan/ioBroker.bluelink/README.md

 ### 2.2.0

 * (TA2k, Newan) Adding refresh stop if 12V battery is under 50%.

 ### 2.1.2
 * (TA2k, Newan) Update lib bluelinky

-### 2.1
-* (Newan) Add Datapoints for doors etc

-### 2.0
-* (TA2k) DATA POINTS HAVE CHANGED.
-Scripts have to be adapted.
-Added support for multiple cars, no manual VIN entry required.
-Added raw data points from API and EV Drive History (must be activated in the options).

 ### 1.1.1
 * (Newan) Bug fixes vehicle location